Maschine20/documentation/src/index.md

 ---
 home: true
-heroImage: '/images/test.png'
 tagline: Documentation for ioBroker adapters managed and Maintained by DutchmanNL
+heroImage: '/images/avatar.jpg'
-actionText: Quick Start →
+actionText: Overview →
-actionLink: /guide/
+actionLink: /languages/en/introduction/

 features:
-- title: Feature 1 Title
+- title: ESPHome
-  details: Feature 1 Description
+  details: The adapter automatically discover ESPHome managed devices and synchronize their data with ioBroker
-- title: Feature 2 Title
+- title: SourceAnalytix
-  details: Feature 2 Description
+  details: Detailed analysis of your Energy, gas and liquid consumptions.
+Supports (kWh, Wh, Watt, l/h and m3 )
-- title: Feature 3 Title
+- title: WLED
-  details: Feature 3 Description
+  details: Control NeoPixel (WS2812B, WS2811, SK6812, APA102) LEDs or also SPI based chipsets like the WS2801!
   footer: Made by Rafal Drozda with ❤️
 ---